Success with Student Savings!

 When is the SNB Blue Devil Branch open?

-Bank Days begin October 24th, 2019, and end April 30th, 2020.
-The SNB Blue Devil Branch will be open every Thursday morning, 7:30-8:20 am, in the school cafeteria to accept student deposits.
-Cash is encouraged; however, we will accept coins limited to one small snack-size bag per deposit.
+Bank days are every Thursday morning at 7:30am in the school gym.
+Cash is encouraged; however, we accept coins limited to one small snack-size bag per deposit.
 The branch will re-open with each school year.

 How do I become a teller?

 In the spring, letters are sent home to all 4th and 5th grade students at Wayne Elementary School inviting them to apply to be a bank teller for the following school year.
 Students must fill out an application, solve math problems, and obtain parental approval.
 Representatives from the bank and school will review applications and conduct a brief interview with each student.
 Selected students will receive a Teller Contract to sign, a special bank shirt and nametag to wear on Bank Days, and training in the fall.

 Upon completion of a school year working at the branch, tellers who fulfill their job duties will have the opportunity to take a field trip to the University of Nebraska Omaha for a special event celebrating the in-school savings programs across the state (as permitted by health and safety guidelines).
 One Stellar Teller per school will also be recognized for his or her hard work.

 Who do I contact for more info?